Dorset Prize Guidelines

 Tupelo Press endorses and abides by the Ethical Guidelines of the Council of Literary Magazines and Presses (CLMP), which can be reviewed here, along with more about Tupelo Press’s ethical considerations for literary contests.

-All entries must be certified by Submittable by midnight of October 31, 2016.
+All entries must be postmarked or certified by Submittable by midnight (EST) of December 31, 2016.

 We look forward to reading your work!